 It is possible for people to invalidate a transaction without a reason to troll or to be malicious despite having no advantages.
 Vendors may add an extra charge to compensate for this situation just like the fees of trustee services.

 For independent and decentralized systems, it is natural that one party, either seller or buyer, has to bear a higher risk.
 The buyer bears it when using current cryptocurrencies as he must hope for the paid product or service to be delivered.
 SavAct balances this risk among both parties.
 The expected frequency of how often sellers are punished was determined statistically.
 Depending on the region, maximum values of 1.2% to 1.8% are expected.
 The resulting costs are more favorable than the fees of already established trustees.
-The associated study will be published soon.
+The associated study is published under the Documents tab.

 Additionally, buyer rating portals may establish, similar to already existing seller rating portals.